 Inscape and HUK 121 Announce Expiry of Offer

-/EIN News/ -- HOLLAND LANDING, Ontario, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Inscape Corporation (“Inscape” or the “Company”) (TSX: INQ), and HUK 121 Limited (the “Offeror”), jointly announce that no additional shares were deposited during the mandatory 10-day extension period under the offer dated November 17, 2022 (the “Offer”) made to shareholders of Inscape.
+HOLLAND LANDING, Ontario, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Inscape Corporation ("Inscape" or the "Company") INQ, and HUK 121 Limited (the "Offeror"), jointly announce that no additional shares were deposited during the mandatory 10-day extension period under the offer dated November 17, 2022 (the "Offer") made to shareholders of Inscape.

 The Offer, which initially expired on December 23, 2022 and was subsequently extended until 5:00 p.m.
 (Toronto time) on January 3, 2023, has now expired and will not be further extended by the Offeror.